unicode-org/icu4x/components/casemap/README.md

 <!-- cargo-rdme start -->

-🚧 \[Experimental\] Case mapping for Unicode characters and strings.
+Case mapping for Unicode characters and strings.

 This module is published as its own crate ([`icu_casemap`](https://docs.rs/icu_casemap/latest/icu_casemap/)) and as part of the [`icu`](https://docs.rs/icu/latest/icu/) crate.
 See the latter for more details on the ICU4X project.